Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

+In this section we introduce an overview of Correlation Matrix Memories (CMMs) and detail how they are used in the \cah{} system through the \iiLongLower{} module.

-The CMM (Correlation Matrix Memory)~\citep{kohonen_correlationmatrixmemories} is a matrix-based representation of this neural network.
+The CMM (Correlation Matrix Memory)~\citep{kohonen_correlationmatrixmemories} is a matrix-based representation of a two-layer binary neural network.
 The matrix represents the binary weights from a fully-connected, two-layer artificial neural network (one input layer, one output layer; see fig.~\ref{fig:cmm:nn}).
-As such, the network in fig.~\ref{fig:cmm:nn} would be represented by the CMM, $\mathcal{M}$, with $k$ input--output pairs $\mathcal{I}$ and $\mathcal{O}$ in fig.~\ref{fig:cmm:maths}.
+For example, the network in fig.~\ref{fig:cmm:nn} would be represented by the CMM, $\mathcal{M}$, with $k$ input--output pairs $\mathcal{I}$ and $\mathcal{O}$ in fig.~\ref{fig:cmm:maths}.

 Before training, the initial matrix $\mathcal{M}$ is filled with zeros (as there are no associations stored in the network).
-As the $k$ binary-valued input--output pairs are presented to the network, associations are built up in the matrix, $\mathcal{M}$.
+As the $k$ binary-valued input--output pairs are presented to the network, associations are built up in the matrix $\mathcal{M}$.
 These associations are stored as 1s in the matrix, corresponding to coincident 1s in both input and output vectors.
 For example, in fig.~\ref{fig:cmm:maths}, if $a$ and $e$ were both 1 then $ae$ would be set to 1 after training.